leqnaru/Autohotkey/Works (Descriptions)/README.md

 Notes:
 - "[...]" means there is extra code (often not relevant) above or below the displayed
 - I ommited the full code because I only wanted to focus on code that can be used as inspiration or get the sense of how things are implemented in a development
+- In some cases I provided the full function or Timer if they are not very long
+- "Native function" means native Autohotkey functions
+- "Command" means Autohotkey commands

 # Categorize types of files into specific folders by metadata and extension